 Skip to content

-Deploying large language models (LLMs) locally to save money and protect data privacy is a great idea!
+Deploying large language models locally to save money and protect data privacy is a great idea!

-But diving into the world of models, you'll be overwhelmed by various parameters and models: 7B, 14B, 32B, 70B...
-Even for the same model, there are so many parameters.
+But diving into the world of models can be overwhelming with various parameters and models: 7B, 14B, 32B, 70B...
+Even for the same model, there are so many parameter options.
 Which one should you choose?

-And how powerful is my computer?
-Which model can it run?
+And what is the capability of your computer?
+Which model can it handle?

-Don't worry!
-This article will help you clarify your thoughts and simply tell you how to choose the right hardware for local LLM deployment!
+Don't panic!
+This article will help you clarify your thoughts and show you, in the simplest way, how to choose the right hardware for local large language model deployment!
 You'll no longer be confused after reading this!

-There is a Hardware Configuration and Model Size Reference Table at the bottom of this article.
+A Hardware Configuration and Model Size Reference Table is at the bottom of this article.

-Understanding LLM Parameters: What Do 7B, 14B, and 32B Mean?
+Understanding LLM Parameters: What Do 7B, 14B, 32B Represent?

-• Meaning of Parameters: The numbers 7B, 14B, 32B represent the number of parameters in a large language model (LLM), where "B" is an abbreviation for Billion.
-Parameters can be thought of as the "weights" that the model learns during training, and they store the model's understanding of language, knowledge, and patterns.
+• Meaning of Parameters: The numbers 7B, 14B, 32B represent the number of parameters in a large language model (LLM), where "B" stands for Billion.
+Parameters can be thought of as the "weights" learned by the model during training, storing the model's understanding of language, knowledge, and patterns.

-• Resource Consumption and Model Size: Models with more parameters also require more computing resources (GPU power), more memory (VRAM and system RAM), and more data for training and running.
+• Resource Consumption and Model Size: Models with more parameters also require more computing resources (GPU power), larger memory (VRAM and system RAM), and more data for training and running.

-• Large Models (e.g., 32B, 65B, or even larger): Capable of handling more complex tasks, generating more coherent and nuanced text, and may perform better in knowledge Q&A, creative writing, etc. However, they have high hardware requirements and run relatively slowly.
+• Large Models (e.g., 32B, 65B, or larger): Can handle more complex tasks, generate more coherent and nuanced text, and may perform better in knowledge Q&A, creative writing, and other areas.
+However, they have high hardware requirements and run relatively slowly.

-• Small Models (e.g., 7B, 13B): Consume fewer resources, run faster, and are more suitable for running on resource-limited devices or in application scenarios sensitive to latency.
+• Small Models (e.g., 7B, 13B): Consume fewer resources, run faster, and are more suitable for running on devices with limited resources or in application scenarios that are sensitive to latency.
 Small models can also perform well on some simple tasks.

-• Selection Trade-offs: Choosing a model size requires a trade-off between the model's capabilities and hardware resources.
-More parameters are not necessarily "better".
-You need to choose the most suitable model based on the actual application scenario and hardware conditions.
+• Trade-offs in Selection: Choosing the model size requires a trade-off between the model's capabilities and hardware resources.
+More parameters do not necessarily mean "better."
+The most suitable model should be chosen based on the actual application scenario and hardware conditions.

 What Kind of Hardware Do I Need to Run Local Models?